 Judee Sharon is an HS Chau Women in Enterprising Science Fellow.
 She is co-founder and CEO of KuriBio, an early stage biotech company.
 Her technology is based on liposomal nanoparticles that can detect tumors.
-Judee envisions being able to multiplex her platform for concurrent detection of various cancers in one single test.
+Judee envisions being able to use her platform for detection of various cancers in a single test.

 Where are you from?